 In the pursuit of science excellence, we continue to invest into world-class analytical facilities which support environmental, biological, geochemical, molecular and geological investigations.

-These modern instruments support our research projects and education activities but can also be made available for commercial contracts.
+These modern instruments support our research, education and commercial projects but can also be made available to tenants within SAMS and the European Marine Science Park.

 For technical enquiries links to individuals working with different instruments are provided.